Kevin Koe

 Kevin Koe (/ˈkuːiː/ KOO-ee; born January 11, 1975) is a Canadian curler.
 Koe is a two-time World champion and four-time Canadian champion.
-He was the skip of the Canadian men's team at the 2018 Winter Olympics in PyeongChang.
+He was the skip of the Canadian men's team at the 2018 Winter Olympics in Pyeongchang.

-Originally from Yellowknife, Northwest Territories, he now resides in Calgary, Alberta and curls out of The Glencoe Club.
+Originally from Yellowknife, Northwest Territories, Koe now resides in Calgary, Alberta and curls out of The Glencoe Club.
 He learned to curl at the age of six in Inuvik, Northwest Territories.

 Career

 Junior career

 After several trips to the territorial junior men's curling championships, Koe finally won in 1994.
 This earned him the right to skip the Northwest Territories/Yukon team at the 1994 Canadian Junior Curling Championships.
 He led the team, which consisted of his brother Jamie at third, second Mark Whitehead and lead Kevin Whitehead to an 8–3 round robin record, in a three-way tie for first.
 This gave them a direct spot into the final against Alberta's Colin Davison, to whom they lost 6–5 amidst a controversy involving a burnt rock.
 The following year, he moved to Alberta for school, and made it to the finals of the 1995 Alberta Junior championships, where he lost to Cameron Dechant.
 It was his team's only loss in the tournament.